TiffaniD3/LIRI-NODE-APP/README.md

 Liri-Node-App
 =============
-Liri is simple command line application created to help you find your favorite songs on spotify or a movie you really enjoy!
-Maybe you'd like to see a new band you found on spotify.
-That's a possibility with Liri!
+Liri is a simple command line application created to help you find your favorite songs, movies you really enjoy, or maybe you'd like find out if that new band you found on spotify is preforming live in a city near you.
+All of this is a possibility with Liri!

-Commands
+Commands:
 --------
 * spotify-this-song
 * concert-this
 * movie-this
 * do-what-it-says

-Instructions
+Instructions:
 ------------
 To run the application, simply navigate to the liri.js file in terminal.
 Then run -- `node liri.js <command> <userinput>`.

-API's Used
+API's Used:
 ----------
 * [Spotify](https://developer.spotify.com/documentation/web-api/)
 * [OMDB](http://www.omdbapi.com/)
 * [BandsInTown](http://www.artists.bandsintown.com/bandsintown-api)

-Packages Used
+Packages Used:
 --------------
 * axios
 * figlet